Tooth decay is a serious problem for some children. Decay in the upper and lower front teeth are the most common problems.

 Check your child's teeth regularly.

-If you have infants or toddlers, use a pea-size amount of non-fluoridated toothpaste on a washcloth to gently rub their teeth.
-When your children become older and can spit out all of the toothpaste after brushing, use a pea-size amount of fluoridated toothpaste on their toothbrushes with soft, nylon bristles to clean their teeth.
+If you have infants or toddlers, use a pea-sized amount of non-fluoridated toothpaste on a washcloth to gently rub their teeth.
+When your children become older and can spit out all of the toothpaste after brushing, use a pea-sized amount of fluoridated toothpaste on their toothbrushes with soft, nylon bristles to clean their teeth.

-Floss your child's teeth when all teeth of your baby come in.
+Floss your child's teeth when all of their baby teeth come in.
 This is usually by the time they are 2 ½ years old.

 If your baby is 6 months or older, they need fluoride to keep their teeth healthy.